-The Chapman University Dale E. Fowler School of Law has received a $1 million gift from Sherry and Parker Kennedy.
+The Chapman University Dale E. Fowler School of Law has received a $1 million gift from Parker Kennedy on behalf of the Kennedy Family.

 Park Kennedy is currently the chair of the Fowler School of Law’s Board of Advisors and vice chair of the University’s Board of Trustees.
 He also serves as chairman of First American Financial Corporation.